awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-template-publishing-applications-metadata-properties.md

-# AWS SAM Template Metadata Section Properties<a name="serverless-sam-template-publishing-applications-metadata-properties"></a>
+# AWS SAM template Metadata section properties<a name="serverless-sam-template-publishing-applications-metadata-properties"></a>

 `AWS::ServerlessRepo::Application` is a metadata key that you can use to specify application information that you want published to the AWS Serverless Application Repository\.